 Utilizing Tax Savings for a Competitive Advantage

 In many states, “title transfer” is equivalent to “sale”, and therefore is a purchase for resale by the manufacturer/contractor.
 Transfer of possession is not necessary for the resale exemption to apply.
-Items on which the exemption can apply are: office supplies, computers, copiers, some fixed assets, etc. The top government manufacturers/contractors take advantage of this opportunity and can factor the savings into their bids, thereby outbidding those manufacturers who are unaware of the opportunity, or who do not take advantage of it.
+Items on which the exemption can apply are: office supplies, computers, copiers, some fixed assets, and more.
+The top government manufacturers/contractors take advantage of this opportunity and can factor the savings into their bids, thereby outbidding those manufacturers who are unaware of the opportunity, or who do not take advantage of it.
 Many manufacturers are also unaware that they can also be reimbursed by the federal government for the cost to acquire the refund as it reduces the cost the federal government pays.

 The Anders State and Local Tax Services Group has the expertise to pursue these refunds and can do so on a contingency basis.
-Contact an Anders advisor to learn more about a reverse audit for your business.All Insights
+Contact an Anders advisor below to learn more about a reverse audit for your business.All Insights